 In some cases, a cyclist may suffer extensive and potentially disfiguring lacerations and degloving injuries.
 This may cause permanent impairment if nerves and muscles are damaged.

 All too often, cycling injuries may be widespread and serious enough to cause wrongful death.
 This is especially true if the accident occurs at high speeds.
+In the case of a bicyclist losing their life, the family has the option to file a personal injury lawsuit on their behalf to collect damages, including funeral and burial costs.

 Bicycle accidents are much more common than you might realize.
 According to the Washington DC’s District Department of Transportation, over the past five years, an average of 334 crashes involving bicyclists occur each year in DC.
 In just a six-month period between March and August 2019, there were 409 bicyclist-related accidents.
+According to the latest data from Washington, DC’s Open Data portal, 5% of the 1,789 crashes in the district that reported an injury involved a bicyclist in 2022.
+According to DC’s Vision Zero, there have been 22 fatalities in the DC area in 2022, 3 of which involve bicyclists.

 Yet, the number of bikers in DC continues to increase.
 Recent statistics have found the number of bicyclists rose almost 25% between 2006 and 2019, from approximately 40 million to nearly 49 million.
 This makes DC the second largest number of bicyclists on the streets.